CRISES IN THE CAPITALIST SYSTEM

 5. Agricultural Support to Settlers and Peasants.

-To improve productivity, the colonial governments began offering subsidies to settlers and supplying hybrid seeds, fertilizers, and farm tools to both settlers and selected peasant farmers.
+The colonial governments began offering subsidies to settlers and supplying hybrid seeds, fertilizers, and farm tools to both settlers and selected peasant farmers, so as to improve productivity

 6. Development of Transport Infrastructure.